- Food & Fun

-For another delish take on these classic fall ingredients, check out Rach's Roast Pork with Apples and Pears.
+For another delish take on these classic ingredients, check out Rach's Roast Pork with Apples and Pears.

 For the apples and pears, heat butter just over medium and melt.
 Add apples, pears, lemon juice, salt, thyme and cinnamon and soften 6 to 7 minutes.
 Add honey or syrup and cider and reduce over low heat until thickened and syrupy.
 Add cream and cook until thickened, about 1 to 2 minutes.